 Over the counter medications can be expensive, especially if you use them regularly.
 While most people will buy generic aspirin, many choose name brands for ibuprofen, acetaminophen or naproxen sodium.
 These popular analgesics are available in store brands that are just as effective as the name brands.
 Check the labels for ingredients and dosages and you will find there is no difference except in price.
 Store brands are often as much as a dollar less.
 The same applies to other OTC medications like decongestants and cough syrups.

-Lastly, let’s discuss cigarettes and I’ll be brief about it because, let’s face it, if you don’t want to quit, some guy telling you to quit and save money over the internet isn’t going to result in that epiphany.
+Now let’s discuss cigarettes and I’ll be brief about it because, let’s face it, if you don’t want to quit, some guy telling you to quit and save money over the internet isn’t going to result in that epiphany.
 Nonetheless, with cigarette prices and taxes resulting in a pack costing $5 to $10, depending on where you live in the United States, pack-a-day-smokers could save between $1,800 and $3,600 a year.

 If you add in the extra costs associated with smoking, such as increases in life and health insurance premiums, lighters, ash trays, gum and mints, unnecessary stops at the gas station, excessive teeth whitening and mouthwash, dry cleaning, and the ridiculous medical bills of the future, you are literally talking about hundreds of thousands of dollars over your lifetime.